Afghan Women Voice ‘Deep Disappointment’ and ‘Dread’ Over Potential Taliban Recognition

 About

-Anselma Ellingwood is a rising junior at Barnard College of Columbia University in New York City and an intern at the Feminist Majority Foundation working on the Campaign for Afghan Women and Girls.
+Anselma Ellingwood is a rising senior at Barnard College of Columbia University in New York City majoring in History and Human Rights and an intern at the Feminist Majority Foundation working on the Campaign to Stop Gender Apartheid for Afghan Women and Girls.